zinminthet-s/Plant-Guard-Ai/README.md

 ## 🙏 Acknowledgements
 - University of Computer Studies, Mandalay (UCSM) for providing the platform to showcase this project.
 - Faculty and mentors for their guidance throughout the academic journey.
-- [Khan Zayar Soe](https://github.com/khantzayarsoe) for developing the mobile frontend that integrates seamlessly with this backend.